tduyng/tduyng.github.io/content/blog/2025-12-21-neovim-setup-debug-nodejs/index.md

 Neovim (nvim-dap) ←→ Debug Adapter (vscode-js-debug) ←→ My Node.js code
 ```

-`nvim-dap` talks to the debug adapter.
-The debug adapter talks to my code.
-I need both installed and configured.
+`nvim-dap` talks to the debug adapter, and the debug adapter talks to your code.
+To debug properly, both need to be installed and configured.

-Once I understood this, everything clicked.
-Now debugging works great for me.

 ## The plugins I use

-I use 4 plugins for debugging.
-I don’t like having so many, but this setup is needed for `nvim-dap`. `nvim-dap` is the core plugin that implements the Debug Adapter Protocol. `nvim-dap-ui` provides the visual interface with breakpoints, variables, call stack, and the console. `nvim-nio` is the async I/O library required by `nvim-dap-ui`.
-And `nvim-dap-virtual-text` shows variable values inline in my code, like VSCode does.
+For debugging, I use 4 plugins.
+I usually keep my setup minimal, but these are the ones `nvim-dap` actually needs.

+`nvim-dap` is the core plugin.
+It implements the Debug Adapter Protocol and does the actual debugging work.

+`nvim-dap-ui` adds a UI on top of it: breakpoints, variables, call stack, and the console.

+`nvim-nio` is a small async library required by `nvim-dap-ui`.

+`nvim-dap-virtual-text` shows variable values inline in the code, similar to VSCode.

+Together, they give a better debugging experience inside Neovim.

-## Installing vscode-js-debug (the missing piece)
+## Installing `vscode-js-debug`

-This was the step I kept missing.
-I needed to install the actual debug adapter tool.

-For Node.js/TypeScript, I use vscode-js-debug.
-It's the same debugger VSCode uses.
-Microsoft made it open source.
+For Node.js and TypeScript, I use `vscode-js-debug`.
+It’s the same debugger used by VSCode, and it’s open source.

-Here's how I installed it:
+### Option 1: Build from source

 ```bash
 cd ~